 FIND THE MOST MUNDANE NAME YOU CAN THINK OF

 In 2015 the British National Cyber Security Center issued a guideline on the issue of password management apps.
-It the guideline, the BNCSC encouraged the use of password management apps to store passwords other than changing very frequently.
+In the guideline, the BNCSC encouraged the use of password management apps to store passwords other than changing them very frequently.

 The idea of changing passwords every other week was floated by Bill Blur who advised his readers and clients to change passwords every other week.
 This was found to be ineffective in more ways than one.
 For one, in organizations that required workers to change passwords as frequently as three to seven days, it was found that users chose an easier password with every change.

 The recommendation appealed to organisations to abandon the idea of compelling users to change passwords all too frequently.
-The recommendation did not however ask that the idea to change passwords be abandoned all together.
+The recommendation did not however ask that the idea to change passwords be abandoned altogether.